GET TAX RELIEF NOW!

 Who needed to file Form 1040NR-EZ for 2012?

-Individuals classified as nonresident aliens with simple income types and no dependents needed to file this form if they earned U.S.-source income.
-This often applies to students, scholars, and temporary workers.
+Individuals classified as nonresident aliens with simple income types and no dependents needed to file this form if they earned U.S.-source income during Tax Year 2012.
+This commonly applies to students, scholars, and temporary workers.

 What is the difference between a nonresident alien and a resident alien?

 A resident alien meets the Green Card Test or Substantial Presence Test.
 A nonresident alien does not meet either test or is considered an exempt individual.
-Resident aliens file Form 1040, while nonresident aliens file Form 1040-NR or Form 1040NR-EZ.
+Resident aliens file Form 1040, while nonresident aliens file Form 1040-NR.
+Note that Form 1040NR-EZ, which was previously available as an alternative for simpler returns, was discontinued after Tax Year 2019.
+(IRS source)

 Do international students need to file Form 8843?

-Most international students and exchange visitors are required to file Form 8843, even if they earned no income.
-It documents their presence in the United States and their exempt individual status.
+Most international students and exchange visitors were required to file Form 8843, even if they earned no income.
+It documented their presence in the United States and their exempt individual status.

 Can taxpayers claim treaty benefits on Form 1040NR-EZ?

-Certain treaty benefits may apply.
-A taxpayer may need to attach Form 8833 or Form 8233, depending on the treaty and type of income.
+For Tax Year 2012, certain treaty benefits applied.
+A taxpayer may have needed to attach Form 8833 or Form 8233, depending on the treaty and type of income.

 What if a filer needs to correct a 2012 return?